-The module offers an overview of Islamic law covering its religious historical and contemporary dimensions.
 The module addresses first the religious and historical foundations of Islamic law before going on to address its application in contemporary jurisdictions.

-If you complete the course successfully, you should be able to:
+If you complete the module successfully you should be able to:

 - Employ accurate legal terminology relevant to this area of law.

-3hr 15 mins unseen examination
+3hr 15 mins unseen examination.

 - Coulson, N. A history of Islamic law.
 (Edinburgh: Edinburgh University Press, 1994, reprinted 2007) [ISBN 9780748605149].

-- Kamali, M.H., Principles of Islamic Jurisprudence.
-(Cambridge: The Islamic Texts Society, 2003) third edition [ISBN 9780946621828].
+- Kamali, M.H.
+Principles of Islamic Jurisprudence.
+(Cambridge: The Islamic Texts Society, 2003) 3rd edition [ISBN 9780946621828].

 - Baderin, M.A.
 Islamic law: a very short introduction.
 (Oxford: Oxford University Press, 2021) [ISBN 9780199665594].